Guzzur/eats-easy/documentation/system-design-document.md

 The Eats Easy is a system that helps its clients to find a place that offers the food they want fast and easy.
 It also allows to book a table, order a take-away or sit-inside without physically being and/or interacting with restaurant staff.<br>
 The system consists of a Remote Main Server (hosted at Heroku for this moment), the Eaters App and the Staff App.<br>

-_It should provide a high-level system architecture diagram showing a subsystem breakout of the system, if applicable._<br>

-_The high-level system architecture or subsystem diagrams should, if applicable, show interfaces to external systems._

 #### 1.2.2 Design Constraints

 The project does not have any constraints or conflicts with other system due to its standalone-ness and self-sufficiency.